-- have been shown to have later weekday bedtimes, experience fewer hours of sleep per week and report more daytime sleepiness.
+- to have later weekday bedtimes, experience fewer hours of sleep per week and report more daytime sleepiness.

 - Adolescents with a bedroom television have later bedtimes, more difficulty initiating sleep and shorter total sleep times.